RandomMaerks/terminalCanvas/README.md

 # terminalCanvas

-**terminalCanvas** is a Python library intended for creating graphics and developing visual-rich applications inside the terminal.
+**terminalCanvas** is a Python library intended for creating and displaying raster graphics on the terminal, capable of rendering 2D and 3D scenes.

 ![Low-poly terrain, made with built-in 3D rendering](https://raw.githubusercontent.com/RandomMaerks/terminalCanvas/main/images/readme_terrain.png)